Zzziwei/50.039-The-Theory-and-Practice-of-Deep-Learning-Y2021/README.md

 1. Step 1-3 is the same as the Architecture 1.
 2. Download the pickle file from [link](https://drive.google.com/file/d/12wsyIfR8-Ub2CBsOpTQ8-YY1__aKI-oM/view?usp=sharing).
-3. Open the jupyter notebook and run the codes accordingly for training and testing.
+3. Open the jupyter notebook, *visual_and_audio_component.ipynb*, and run the codes accordingly for training and testing.